pointfreeco/pointfreeco/Sources/Transcripts/BlogPosts/BlogPost0141.md

 But the "not invented here" mentality cannot be the _sole_ reason to not adopt a library.
 If a library's core tenets align with your priorities for building your app, then adopting a library can be a sensible choice.
 It would be better to coalesce on a well-defined set of tools with a consistent history of maintenance and a strong community than to glue together many "tips and tricks" found in blog posts scattered around the internet.

 Blog posts tend to be written from the perspective of something that was interesting and helpful in a particular moment, but it doesn't necessarily stand the test of time.
-How many blog posts have been vetted for the many real world edge cases one actually encouters in app development?
+How many blog posts have been vetted for the many real world edge cases one actually encounters in app development?
 How many blog post techniques are still used by their authors 4 years later?
 How many blog posts have follow-up retrospectives describing how the technique worked in practice and evolved over time?

 So, in comparison, we do not feel the adoption of a 3rd party library is significantly riskier than adopting ideas from blog posts, but it is up to you and your team to figure out your priorities for your application.